 MAtt dunn and scream town residents; Photo by TJ Turner

-Anyone who’s braved the intimidation tactics of your standard, schlocky, carnival-style haunted house knows there’s not a lot to get: Everyone’s screaming, and any sense of nuance gets choked out.
-Usually, it’s inside a neo-Georgian mansion so dark you can’t tell what species of costumed teen has popped out to clangorously strike the wall feet away from you.
-This means I’m likely not remembering correctly when I recall the time, as a kid, that I walked through the haunted mansion at the Minnesota State Fair and saw an elaborate tableau of a young woman in white chiffon reclining on a four-poster bed while tipping a dagger against her collarbone.
-No one else in my family remembers it.
-And it’s not probable, in a $5 house of jump-scares, that an actress would perform such a psychologically complex, subtly gestured reference to Juliet—out of either rotted love or can’t-take-it-anymore fear of the werewolf clawing at the door of her boudoir.
+Anyone who’s braved the intimidation tactics of your standard, schlocky, carnival-style haunted house knows there’s not a lot to get.
+Usually, it’s dank, dark, and you can’t tell what species of costumed teen has popped out to make a loud noise.
+This means I’m likely mistaken when I recall the time, as a kid, I walked through the haunted mansion at the Minnesota State Fair and saw an elaborate tableau of a young woman in chiffon tipping a dagger against her collarbone.
+I doubt, in a $5 house of jump-scares, that an actress would perform such a psychologically complex gesture—out of rotted love, presumably, or fear of the werewolf clawing at her door.

-That’s why I’m drawn to the adult-centric, sophisticated Halloween attractions going up this time of year.
-Big October events rise and sink across the country like ghost ships.
+Imagined or not, that scene has stuck with me.
+It told a story, and that’s why I’m drawn to the more sophisticated Halloween attractions going up this time of year.
+They’re big October events that rise and sink across the country like ghost ships, set in cavernous malls and shuddering cornfields.

 Granted, adrenaline’s still the big draw.
 We’ve raised the stakes for screaming.
 We want to get chased, touched, breathed on.
 We want chainsaws and liability waivers.
 We want a municipality, not just a house.
-Big cities can’t provide our best examples; they lack the wide-open spaces befitting cursed manors.
-But the Midwest’s flat, forsaken ’scapes, quietly hellish by themselves—those make perfect real estate.
+And the Midwest’s flat, forsaken ’scapes, quietly hellish by themselves—they make perfect real estate.

 Minnesota’s Scream Town has built a reputation, over the course of a decade, as one of the country’s best haunted-house attractions.
 A few dusty roads from the Twin Cities, stewing in a Chaska cornfield about 40 minutes away, it has been voted fourth best in the country on HauntedAttractionsOnline.com.
 Every year, it gets a little bigger.